-The advanced year of the graduate curriculum has one concentration which is Advanced Generalist Practice.
+The advanced year of the graduate curriculum has one concentration which is Advanced Generalist Practice and tree specializations per page 3.

 The competencies listed below are for both years.
 They are differentiated by behaviors per competency which are included in Appendix A.